GraceWXT/wiki-map/README.md

 # Wiki Map

-A full stack web app built to connect friends who want to create and share maps and map points together--built using the open-source Leaflet[^leaflet] Javascript library and Mapbox[^mapbox] tile data to display an interactive and user-friendly map interface.
+A full stack web app made to connect friends who want to share map pin points--built using the open-source Leaflet[^leaflet] Javascript library and Mapbox[^mapbox] tile data to display an interactive and user-friendly map interface.

 This app was built as a midterm project for the Lighthouse Labs web development program by:
 * [Grace Wang](https://github.com/GraceWXT)